 After a protracted developmental test period, plans to conduct its first operational test firing of the Advanced Medium-Range Air-to-Air Missile (Amraam) 120D this month, says Harry Schulte, vice president of air warfare systems at the company.

 Company officials had been working on a fix once software was “getting hung up” in the missile, which marries an advanced radar seeker and datalinking capability with new countermeasures.
-The D is to be the premier air-to-air missile in the’s arsenal once it is fielded.
+The D is to be the premier air-to-air missile in the Pentagon’s arsenal once it is fielded.
 Schulte equates the problem with a computer freezing during use, requiring the operator to conduct a reboot.
 “It probably was going to be an irritant in OT,” or the operational test period, which will kick off with the forthcoming test shot this month.
 This prompted the U.S. Air Force and Navy, the current customers, to push for a fix and regression testing prior to entering the formal OT phase.
 It is unlikely the D will be available for international sale.

 Schulte says that the mean-time between occurrences of the software glitch has improved, though he acknowledges the issue could crop up in the OT phase.